epykure/epyk-ui/doc/report/supported_ext.rst

 ==================================

 A toolbox to multiple external libraries.
-Epyk will interface with the most popular JavaScript and Css libraries from a vast number of components.
+Epyk will interface with the most popular JavaScript and Css libraries from the vast number of components.

 This will be fully transparent :doc:`all_components` will include to the page their external resources.

-109 Libraries
+111 Libraries
 ============

 - `accounting, version 0.4.1 <https://openexchangerates.github.io/accounting.js/>`_